Why I’m Backing Global Change for Children

 - Anna Dalaire

-In capital markets, impact only matters when it can be measured.
+In capital markets, impact matters only when it can be measured.
 It’s not about optics or good intentions.
 It’s about accountability, governance, and outcomes that stand up to scrutiny.
-That same standard applies when capital moves beyond the balance sheet and into community initiatives that deliver real, verifiable results.
+This same standard applies when capital moves beyond the balance sheet and into community initiatives that deliver real, verifiable results.

 That’s exactly why I support Global Change for Children Society.